jyyulab/NetBID/docs/docs/driver_inference/driver_inference.md

 NetBID.loadRData(analysis.par=analysis.par,step='act-DA')
 ```

-**To create the final master table, users need to gather certian previous data and pass them to the parameters in `generate.masterTable()` function.**
+**To create the final master table, users need to gather previous data and pass them to the parameters in `generate.masterTable()` function.**
 Here are the details,
 - `use_comp`, the vector of multiple comparison names.
 It will be used as the columns of master table.
 If use all the comparisons, just call `names(analysis.par$DE)`.
 - `DE` and `DA`, if following the previous pipeline, just use `analysis.par$DE` and `analysis.par$DA`.